 Court Time - Normal off-duty time required to respond to an official court subpoena that relates to duties performed as an employee of the Department.

-Emergency Call-in - Authorized when an eligible employee is called to duty, for emergency or special conditions, while on authorized leave.
-(Special conditions will be defined by the Chief.
-Some examples: Emergency Overtime Assignments, Disasters or Internal Affairs Investigations) It will be considered an Emergency Call-in when called to duty without 07 days of advanced notice.
+Emergency Call-in - Authorized when an eligible employee is called to duty, for emergency conditions, while on authorized leave.
+(Examples: Disasters or Internal Affairs Investigations)